ossc-db/pg_hint_plan/README.md

 ### building binary module

-Simply run `make` in the top of the source tree, then `make install` as appropriate user.
+Simply run `make` at the top of the source tree, then `make install` as an appropriate user.
 The `PATH` environment variable should be set properly for the target PostgreSQL for this process.

     $ tar xzvf pg_hint_plan-1.x.x.tar.gz
     $ cd pg_hint_plan-1.x.x